top of page

 Bolivia is one of the least expensive countries in South America, and considerably cheaper than neighbouring Chile, Brazil, and Argentina.
 Imported goods are expensive, but food, accommodation, and transport are all relatively cheap, and travellers on a tight budget should be able to get around on $20 USD per day, staying in basic hotels and eating set meals in local restaurants.
 For about $40 USD per day, you can enjoy more comfortable hotels and good food, take taxis when necessary, and go on the occasional guided tour.
 Spend more than $70 USD per day and you can have a very comfortable trip.

-BOLIVIA TRAVEL TIPS
+TRAVEL TIPS FOR BOLIVIA

 There are many great DIY adventures to be had in this enchanting country.
 For a fun, cheap experience in La Paz, the Botanical Garden is an oasis of quiet, while the teleférico (aerial cable car) provides fabulous views.
 People-watching in Plaza Murillo or Plaza Avaroa is of course free.
 You can also talk to a shoe-shine kid and arrange a cheap tour around the community.